mjolewis/ChatBot-Application/README.md

 The Parser has been specialized to parse XML documents from ftp://ftp.ncbi.nlm.nih.gov/pubmed/.
 However, the class can easily be extended to parse XML documents from any source.
 Please see the Usage section for more information.

-The XMLParser's sole job is to receive a search parameter and parse the XML document in search of the specified search parameter.
-Once found, an Article object will be created with the the title of the article, it's publication date, and publication ID.
+The XMLParser's sole job is parse a master XML document into Article objects.
+After creating the Article objects, the XMLParser will activate database builds if the databases don't already exist.
+The purpose of this is to prepopulate the databases with Article data before the client interacts with the web application.

 Note that the Parser relies on the Java StAX API, which exposes methods for iterative, event-based processing of XML documents.
 Please visit https://docs.oracle.com/javase/tutorial/jaxp/stax/api.html for more information.

-For illustrative purposes, the XMLParser has both brute force and Lucene search mechanisms.
-These searching capabilities are for instructional purposes only to highlight why efficient search capabilities are a necessary requirement for production systems.
-As a result, ensure that the brute force searching method is removed prior to deploying the application to production.

 For more details on Lucene, please see the Indexer class or visit https://lucene.apache.org/core/.